zhustec/jekyll-diagrams/README.md

   # and so on
 ```

-### Page Configurations

-You can set configurations in the front matter of each page, this will overwite global config. e.g.
+You can override global config in the front matter of each page, e.g.

 ```text
 ---